List of tsunamis affecting New Zealand: 1868 Chile

 The bays around Banks Peninsula were also impacted by the tsunami, which penetrated far inland along valleys, damaging homes and carrying away bridges and fences.
 The ketch Georgina was wrecked at Rhodes Bay.
 At Pigeon Bay a succession of waves reaching up to two metres above the highest high water mark between 3am and 1pm carried away two jetties, 40,000 feet of sawn timber, a boat house, fencing, and the ketch Courier.

-A 1.5-metre high wave washed up the Waimakariri River at about 3am, snapping the stern line on the SS Gazelle, which caused her to swing around.
+A 1.5-metre-high wave washed up the Waimakariri River at about 3am, snapping the stern line on the SS Gazelle, which caused her to swing around.
 The schooner Challenge broke away from her wharf and collided with the Gazelle.
-The William and Julia were lifted onto the river bank and the Nora and Dart broke free from their wharf.
+The William and Julia were lifted onto the riverbank and the Nora and Dart broke free from their wharf.

-After the tsunami Ferdinand von Hochstetter undertook a detailed analysis of the tsunami.
+After the tsunami, Ferdinand von Hochstetter undertook a detailed analysis of the tsunami.
 He charted its progress across the Pacific Ocean, determining wave speeds and the ocean depth along several paths.
 It was the first detailed scientific analysis of a major tsunami.
 Julius von Haast, a friend of von Hochstetter and fellow geologist, writing to the Star two days after the tsunami reached New Zealand, pointed out that such waves travel at great speed and travel thousands of miles in a day.

-In 1912 the Evening Post carried a letter that suggested Westport had been submerged under a 10-metre high wave, with the old township now lying metres under the sea.
+In 1912, the Evening Post carried a letter that suggested Westport had been submerged under a 10-metre-high wave, with the old township now lying metres under the sea.
 This story was later modified in the Colonist by its writer to being associated with the Arica earthquake with the sea at Westport receding some 7–8 metres and a returning wave of much less significance.Interesting reminiscences, Evening Post, volume LXXXIV, issue 37, 12 August 1912, Page 2 The original claims were repeated in a 2015 paper by Professor James Goff, of the University of New South Wales.
 The Westport Times made no mention of the event in August 1868, other than the impact on other parts of New Zealand.

 1868 east of New Zealand

-A few days after the Arica tidal wave arrived on 17 August 1868 there was a sharp earthquake, felt at both Nelson and Wellington at 9:57 and 9:56 am respectively.
+A few days after the Arica tidal wave arrived on 17 August 1868, there was a sharp earthquake, felt at both Nelson and Wellington at 9:57 and 9:56 am respectively.
 Both harbours reported tidal waves with the one at Nelson over-topping the Boulder Bank.
 The wave was estimated to be just over a metre in height.
 The paper also reported that the tidal wave had impacted numerous South Island ports.
 The earthquake was felt at Christchurch at 10:01 am.
 Later reports indicated that the quake was felt almost simultaneously from Napier to Port Chalmers.